kushalsrihari/project-2/README.md

 ### `yarn build`

-DockerFile is present to create a Docker Image and Helm Chart is present to deploy in Kubernetes cluster increase replica as per the demand
+DockerFile is present to create a Docker Image.

+Helm Chart is present to deploy in Kubernetes cluster and increase replica as per the demand

 To learn React, check out the [React documentation](https://reactjs.org/).